OpenDSA/OpenDSA/RST/en/PL/TypeConsiderations.rst

     console.log (divide(6,"Green Bay Packers"));
     console.log (divide("Aaron", "Rodgers"));

-What is JavaScript’s behavior when it is given this program, and what does that tell us about JavaScript’s typing capabilities?
+What is JavaScript’s behavior when it is given this program, and what does that tell us about JavaScript’s type system?

 **Python behaves differently**